redbadger/awesome-badger/stuartharris/full-stack-rust-1/README.md

 }
 ```

 If you ignore the lifetime type parameter on `Context`, I think you could probably say that this is simpler than the JavaScript equivalent!
-And this code includes full error handling (it's easy to miss the `?` operator).
+And this code generates the schema, and includes full error handling (it's easy to miss the `?` operator).

 Mutations follow the same pattern and are just as simple.